James Bentley

 Complex case relating to discrete hand injury and/or SSD, leading to a complex loss of earnings claim for a self-employed businesswoman.
 Settled for £350,000.
 Acted for the Claimant.

-James has built a successful clinical negligence practice.
+James has a successful clinical negligence practice and is instructed by both Claimants and Defendants.

 Examples of recent work include cases involving:

-James’s clinical negligence work involves high 5 and 6 figure claims where at least 3 or more experts have been instructed for each side.
-He has also been instructed as a junior and second junior in 7 and 8 figure cases involving injuries at birth.
+James’s cases usually involve severe and life-altering injuries and often have at least 3 or more experts instructed for each side.
+He has also been instructed as a junior and second junior in cases involving injuries at birth.

 His work includes appearing at inquests where there are some prospects of success.

-Dental negligence resulting in fibromyalgia, and a claim that was pleaded in excess of £450,000.
-The Claimant contented that but for the injuries she would have gone on to work full time as a nurse.
+Dental negligence resulting in fibromyalgia. and a claim that was pleaded in excess of £450,000.
+The Claimant contented that but for the injuries she would have gone on to work full time as a nurse, resulting in a large (and complex) loss of earnings and pension claim.
+Evidence adduced from dental experts, rheumatologists and psychiatrists.
 Acted for the Claimant.

-Pressure sore case, resulting in the need for lifelong nursing care for an elderly Claimant.
+Pressure sore resulting in the need for lifelong nursing care for an elderly Claimant.
+Evidence from nursing experts, geriatricians and care experts.
 Settled for £280,000.
 Acted for the Claimant.

 Nursing negligence, resulting in a brain injury to an elderly Claimant and leading to residential care.
 Settled for over £160,000.
 Acted for the Claimant.